Frequently Asked Questions About Censure Imposed on the University of Toronto

 CAUT concluded that the decision to cancel Dr. Valentina Azarova’s hiring was the result of outside influence, and as such constitutes a serious breach of widely recognized principles of academic freedom.
 The hiring process was abruptly aborted following concerns raised by a sitting judge—and a donor to the University—over Dr. Azarova’s academic work on human rights in Israel and Palestine.
 Facing mounting criticism, the University of Toronto commissioned an external review undertaken by retired Justice Thomas A. Cromwell, but whose mandate did not include determining credibility or plausibility.
 In its close examination of the facts of the case, CAUT Council found it implausible to conclude that the donor’s call did not trigger the subsequent actions resulting in the sudden termination of the hiring process.
 The decision to proceed with censure was not taken lightly.
 It is a measure of last resort used only when CAUT is facing serious violations of academic freedom and other principles that are fundamental higher education.

-How did CAUT Council arrive at a different conclusion than former Supreme Court Justice Cromwell, who undertook a detailed investigation?
+How did CAUT Council arrive at a different conclusion than former Justice Cromwell?

 The Cromwell report’s finding that the Dean’s actions were motivated exclusively by “cross-border hiring issues” and “timing” hinge on the credibility and plausibility of a hard September 30 deadline, the “illegality” of the independent contractor arrangement, and the availability of qualified Canadians.
-Two Members of the Selection Committee state that the consensus of the Committee was a hard starting date was in the fall, prior to January 2021.
+Two members of the Selection Committee state that the consensus of the Committee was a hard starting date was in the fall, prior to January 2021.
 The third member of the Selection Committee (the Assistant Dean) claims not to recall consensus on either issue.
-These are troubling discrepanciesbut the Cromwell review does not consider these or disputes over facts or interpretation of facts.
+The Cromwell review does not consider these discrepancies or disputes over, interpretation of, facts.
 Cromwell does not consider whether or why the Dean, after being largely uninvolved in the hiring, suddenly took an intense interest over a long weekend and turned relatively routine administrative matters into insurmountable obstacles.

 See more analysis of the Cromwell report: